sanity-io/sanity/packages/@sanity/client/README.md

 ### Fetch a single document

-This will fetch a document from the [DOC endpoint](https://www.sanity.io/docs/http-query#the-doc-endpoint).
+This will fetch a document from the [Doc endpoint](https://www.sanity.io/docs/http-doc).
+This endpoint cuts through any caching/indexing middleware that may involve delayed processing.
 Should be used sparingly and performing a query is usually a better option.

 ```js
 client.getDocument('bike-123').then((bike) => {